This Day In Music: September 15

 September 15, 1890 ~ Composer, pianist Frank Martin born in Geneva, Switzerland ~ Wrote for orchestra, ballet, chamber music, organ, choral music, operas.
 Closely associated with Emile Jacques-Dalcroze.
 Founded the Chamber Music Society Of Geneva ~ Martin passed away in 1974

 September 15, 1876 ~ Bruno Schlesinger, commonly known as conductor, pianist, composer Bruno Walter, born in Berlin, Germany ~ Widely considered one of the great conductors of the 20th century.
 Fled Germany in 1933, naturalized French citizen in 1938, settled in America the next year.
 Has worked closely with Gustav Mahler.
-Held positions at prestigious orchestras including the Leipzig Gewandhaus Orchestra, the New York Philharmonic, the Concertgebouw Orchestra, the Salzberg Festival, the Vienna State Oper, the Deutsche Oper Berlin, and others ~ Schlesinger passed away in 1962
+Held positions at prestigious orchestras including the Leipzig Gewandhaus Orchestra, the New York Philharmonic, the Concertgebouw Orchestra, the Salzberg Festival, the Vienna State Oper, and the Deutsche Oper Berlin ~ Schlesinger passed away in 1962